Issues that are Important for Montana House District 3:

 Whitefish usually supports school levies.
 However, our schools should not have to rely on levies.
 The Legislature should ensure that we have quality public education for the young people of Montana.
 The Montana Constitution reads: “It is the goal of the people to establish a system of education which will develop the full educational potential of each person.
 Equality of educational opportunity is guaranteed to each person of the state.”

 When we tether local property taxes and annual school bonds to achieve this, we jeopardize this right.
 The result is crowded classrooms, underpaid teachers and staff, and inadequate buildings.
 We must change this.
-The Legislature needs to allocate enough money for quality public education.
+The Legislature needs to change the public school funding formula and allocate enough money for quality public education.

 As a Legislator, I will be a champion for quality public education and funding it adequately.